Consultation on Library-Related Assignments

 Ordering Videorecordings for Preview

 Videorecordings that cost over $100 must be previewed before they are purchased by at least three faculty members if no reviews are available; less than three are acceptable if reviews are available.
-If you have a videorecording you would like to request for purchase, send an email request to Larry Waters (686-4657) in the Library.
+If you have a videorecording you would like to request for purchase, send an email request to Lora Waters (270-686-4657) in the Library.
 She will inquire to see if previewing is allowed.

 You will be notified when the material arrives.
 When you pick the material up in the library, reviewing forms will be with the material along with a date to have the material back to the library.
 Once the material is returned to the library with the forms completed, a final decision will be made on the purchase.